KuvaSpace/kuva-data-processing/CONTRIBUTING.md

 first.
 Issues are gone through periodically to be discussed and to be fixed in order of urgency.

+### Issue contents

+Please include the following things in your issues

 ## Encountering a bug

 If you encounter a bug, please leave an issue.
-If you already have a clear solution in mind, you can pair it up with a pull request and link it to the issue.
+If you already have a clear solution in mind, you can pair it up with a pull request (from a `bugfix` branch to `develop`) and link it to the issue.
 If it requires any larger changes in functionality, it is better to first discuss within the issue on possible solutions.

 ## Adding new functionalities